 9. Avoid Using Harmful Chemical Treatments on Your Lawn

-While keeping your yard looking pristine is crucial, you must avoid using harmful chemical treatments that could endanger your pets and the environment.
+While keeping your yard looking pristine is crucial, you must avoid using harmful treatments for your lawn that could endanger your pets and the environment.
 Instead, opt for eco-friendly alternatives that can be just as effective in maintaining your lawn while keeping your furry companions safe.

 Not only will this innovative approach protect their health, but it will also contribute to a greener future for everyone.
 Consider using organic fertilizers and pest control products made from natural ingredients, which tend to have fewer side effects and pose less risk to your dog.